paceaux/Media-Manager-Plugins-for-Tridion/README.md

 # Media Manager Tools for Tridion

 ## CSS Tools
+The file `css.html` contains a demo of CSS tricks and hacks that you can do with Media Manager videos.

 ## jQuery plugins for SDL's Media Manager

 ## The Canvas Plugin
+The file `canvas.html` contains a demo of this plugin's features.

 This is a brand new jQuery plugin.
 This uses the HTML5 Canvas API, and it relies on Media Manager's new JSON API.
 The plugin has been tested with jQuery 1.8.3 - 2.0 in Chrome and Firefox.
 This plugin is intended for modern browsers, as it uses the following HTML5 APIs

 + Canvas